 Yes.
-They are permanent restorations that do not need to be removed for daily maintenance.
-Implant-secured dentures can not be removed by the patient.
+They are permanent restorations.
+You will not be able to remove them even for daily maintenance.
 Only a dentist can safely remove implant-supported dentures, and will only do so for emergency reasons.

 Can I sleep in dentures?

 It depends.
 You can technically sleep with them on, but we recommend removing traditional dentures before going to sleep.
 They can become a choking hazard if not secured properly.
-You do not have to worry about removing implant-supported dentures because they are securely fastened to your jaw.
+You do not have to worry about removing your implant denture because it is securely fastened to your jaw.

 Schedule An Appointment

 If you have missing teeth and would like to learn more about our tooth replacement solutions, schedule an appointment in our Charleston dentist office.
 Contact us at (843) 371-5480 or request an appointment online.
 Our dental team can help you restore your daily quality of life with a functional smile using dentures.